vidsicious612/hmx-importer/README.md

 Also, feel free to submit a issue if one occurs.
 I'll do my best to fix it.

 Weights for TBRB/GDRB only work for Wii version.

+And if there's any game/platform you want me to add support for, do let me know.